Skip to main content

-The chief queen was at a loss of words.
+The chief queen was at a loss for words.
 She had never seen the Sultan himself step into the Mahal to check the chambers to be allotted to one of the girls who were coming in.
-She was not only one of the girls.
+She was not one of the girls.
 She was a musician.
 The queens were curious.
 What would her position be then?
-She could not be a concubine and she was not a queen.
+She could not be a concubine, and she was not a queen.
 A musician in the royal palace of the ladies?
 Had the Sultan lost his senses?
 Or did he have some other agenda?
-If he wanted someone he had them.
+If he wanted someone, he had them.
 He was the Sultan.
 There was no way he was trying to pursue a poor girl from nowhere.
 It made no sense.
-But the ladies of the Mahal, the queens of the upper Mahal and the concubines of the lower Mahal were all intrigued by the arrival of this new musician.
+But the ladies of the Mahal, the queens of the upper Mahal and the concubines of the lower Mahal, were all intrigued by the arrival of this new musician.

 “Where did he find you?”
 The woman looked astonished.
 “Take her to the chambers and get her a bath.
 The Sultan has ordered new clothes and jewellery for her.
 Lucky girl.”
 Roopmati stood there as the maid nodded.
 “You are the first singer to step into the zenana, girl.”
 The woman addressed her again.
 “I am indeed intrigued.
 But I don’t dare to hear your voice before the Sultan does.
 So after you entertain him, do summon me.”
 Roopmati stepped back as the women now bowed to her and left.
 She failed to understand this newfound respect.
 Who were they?
 What position in the palace did she hold now?